Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Nothing / gold / can stay.

-The spondee slows the reader down, whilst the emphasis on the very first syllable reinforces the surge that is spring's growth.
+The spondee (first green) slows the reader down, whilst the emphasis on the very first syllable reinforces the surge that is spring's growth.
 This combination is crucial in importance as it underlines the idea that life is a transient thing, fleeting, and not what it seems.
 For how can green be gold?

 Note the contrast of the meter in lines 1 and 8, it breaks away from the traditional da-DUM da-DUM da-DUM of the steady iambic, a sure sign that the poet wants the reader to sit up and take note.